Paradigm-Free-Mapping/splora/README.md

-# Low Rank and Sparse Paradigm Free Mapping
+# SParse and LOw-RAnk Paradigm Free Mapping

-Repo for the Low Rank and Sparse PFM algorithm.
+Repository for SPLORA PFM.

 How to install: